-Geoff O'Rourke Senior Governance Officer

-John McKee General Manager Item 2
+Geoff O'Rourke Senior Governance Officer John McKee General Manager

-KU-RING-GAI ACCESS ADVISORY COMMITTEE - MINUTES OF 13 MARCH 2008
+KU-RING-GAI ACCESS ADVISORY COMMITTEE -MINUTES OF 13 MARCH 2008

-PURPOSE OF REPORT: To provide Council with the Minutes of the Ku-ring-gai forum between Ku-ring-gai Council, the community representatives and service providers on access issues in the Ku-ring-gai area.
+PURPOSE OF REPORT: To provide Council with the Minutes of the Ku-ring-gai Access Advisory Committee of 13 March 2008.
+BACKGROUND: The Ku-ring-gai Access Advisory Committee provides a forum between Ku-ring-gai Council, the community representatives and service providers on access issues in the Ku-ring-gai area.
 The committee meets every two months.

-Access Advisory Committee of 13 March 2008.
+COMMENTS: General access issues were discussed during the meeting with a number of actions flowing from the Ku- ring-gai Access Advisory Committee meeting.
+RECOMMENDATION: That the Minutes of the Ku-ring-gai Access Advisory Committee of 13 March 2008 be received and noted.